dpploy/cortix/README.md

 ## What is Cortix?

-* Cortix is a Python library for system-level module coupling, execution, and analysis.
+* Cortix is a Python library for system-level module coupling, execution, and analysis of dynamical system models that exchange time-dependent data.
-* Cortix takes as input a collection of computational modules and provides an environment for the coupling of those modules into a single simulation.
+* Cortix takes as input a collection of computational modules and provides an environment for the coupling of these modules into a single simulation.
-* Cortix handles:
+* Cortix supports:
-    - Communication between the modules
+    - Communication between modules
-    - Numerical integration
+    - Time synchronization
     - Data visualization

 The basic concepts in Cortix are the creation of an `Application` and a `Simulation` involving `Tasks`.